linhhonblade/OdooTraining/general-odoo/hr/human_resource.md

 # Recruitment

+- The button `Generate Offer Link` will be able in Applications form if you install `salary_configurator` module
 - Create job position from dashboard view or config > job postions
 - Job position:
   - only thing required is name of the job